-- dist-zip Generate a dist-zip target, creating a zip archive of the distribution. dist will create it in addition to the other formats. - dist-tarZ no-define no-dependencies
+dist-zip Generate a dist-zip target, creating a zip archive of the distribution. dist will create it in addition to the other formats.

+dist-tarZ

 Generate a dist-tarZ target, creating a compressed tar archive of the distribution. dist will create it in addition to the other formats.